samatisz/SamAndWhichSammies/README.md

 1. Open IntelliJ IDEA.
 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
 (File name: FinancialTracker)
 3. After the project opens, wait for IntelliJ to index the files and set up the project.
-4. Find the main method within the `FinancialTracker class` that holds the main method.
+4. Find the main method within the `Program class` that holds the main method.
 5. Click on the green arrow next to the bug logo at the top of the screen to run the program.

 ## Technologies Used